Calcium Blood Test: Cost, Procedure, Normal Range, and Risk

 Other names: total calcium, ionized calcium

-What is Calcium Blood Test used for?
+Why is the Calcium Blood Test Done?

 A blood calcium test is used for general health.
 It's also used to diagnose or monitor many types of medical conditions, including conditions that affect your bones, kidneys, digestive system, thyroid, and parathyroid glands.

-Get A Second Opinion
+Get Second Opinion

-This test may also be used to detect or monitor disorders that impact your blood calcium levels, or if you have symptoms of abnormal calcium levels.
+This test may be used to detect or monitor disorders that impact your blood calcium levels, or if you have symptoms of abnormal calcium levels.

 High calcium levels might cause the following symptoms: